GillianMASSE/volatility3-plugin-procdump/Report.md

 As a result, the final plugin behaves in a predictable, transparent, and user-friendly way, mirroring the intent of the original `procdump` while adapting it to the new Volatility 3 standards.

-#### 4.3.
-Output Organization

-* Automatic classification of dumped files.
-* Usage of `file` and `strings` commands to verify dump validity.
-* Optional post-processing script to sort files by type.

----

 ### 5. Evaluation

 The plugin was tested on a real Windows 7 memory dump obtained from the OtterCTF challenge.
 The results confirmed the expected behavior: processes were correctly identified, and executable memory regions were extracted with valid `MZ` headers.